 Then they take 45 minutes saying goodnight to each other, just like on The Waltons.
 Again, weird.

 Since the movie is in need of a true antagonist (because a Vulcan who helps people separate themselves from emotional pain just doesn’t get it done in an action movie), there’s also this Klingon captain of some random ship who is bored off his ass and wants to get into a battle with a Federation ship for no reason other than he’s “always wanted to.”
-Now that is good motivation for your antagonist.
+Now that is good motivation for your antagonist and an even better reason to risk intergalactic war.
 Also, his first officer appears to be a post-op transvestite.
 Interesting choice.
 I guess it helps balance out the three boobed cat-woman-stripper.

 The Enterprise and her crew are recalled from leave to go rescue the hostages you probably forgot about by now (between the bourbon, beans, “Row, Row, Row Your Boat” and Klingons), but there’s just one problem – the ship, which is brand new, is not ready.
 The Enterprise A is so fucked up, the doors don’t even always open.
 Jesus Space Waking Christ!
 It’s the 23rd Century!
 We’ve mastered travel faster than light but we can’t build a door?
 Fuuuck.
 Also, they don’t have a full crew… but they’re the only ship available.